JRitzenhoff/wahoo_control/doc/Rust-Notes.md

 // the "twin" will also have an 'age' and 'height_in_cm' copied from the sara instance
 ```

+## Arc

+An `Arc<T>` provides thread-safe shared ownership of a value of type T, allocated in the heap.

 ## Lifetime parameters

 The `'_` "type" descriptor refers the lifetime of a variable.